Moonshooters/slate/source/includes/_lists.md

 Parameter | Description
 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.findemails.com/account) name | A short string to name your list description | A longer string to describe your list file_type | For bulk processing, select the type of file it would be if you were to import it rather than use the API.
+key | Your key is required for any request and is found on your [FindEmails account page](https://www.findemails.com/account) name | A short string to name your list description | A longer string to describe your list file_type | For bulk processing, select the type of file it would be if you were to import it rather than use the API.
 See acceptable values below or leave blank if no processing is required.

 File Type | Description
 --------- | -----------
-guess | You provide the names and companies of prospects and Toofr appends the best email and confidence score guess_all | Like guess, but Toofr gives all emails and confidence scores, not just the best one test | You provide emails and Toofr appends a confidence score get | You provide companies (names or websites) and Toofr returns all the related emails with confidence scores in our database pattern | You provide companies (names or websites) and Toofr returns the best related email pattern
+guess | You provide the names and companies of prospects and FindEmails appends the best email and confidence score guess_all | Like guess, but FindEmails gives all emails and confidence scores, not just the best one test | You provide emails and FindEmails appends a confidence score get | You provide companies (names or websites) and FindEmails returns all the related emails with confidence scores in our database pattern | You provide companies (names or websites) and FindEmails returns the best related email pattern